rocky-linux/documentation/docs/guides/security/firewalld.md

 `firewall-cmd --zone=trusted --remove-service ssh`

 Then test.
 You want to make sure that you have a way in via `ssh` from another zone before doing the final two steps.
 (See **Warning** below!).
+If you've made no other changes, then the "public" zone will still have ssh allowed, as it is there by default.

 Once you are satisfied, move the runtime rules to permanent: